-The process for malting barley accreditation is described in the schematic below, with
+The process for malting barley classification is described in the schematic below, with

 • Varieties submitted for acceptance into program after routine screening for agronomic and processing performance by the applicant.